hojimat/oldhomepage/articles/_posts/2018-8-1-token-economics.md

 For further simplicity, we will omit _gamblers_ from our model --- the investors who will strategically predict the quorum outcome and vote in that direction to mine extra tokens.
 Those, who are interested in that, can enhance on this model themselves and/or [contact me](/#contact) for ideas and suggestions.

-<div class="highlighted">The more investors a system has, the more cash is in the system.</div>
+> _The more investors a system has, the more cash is in the system._

 ### Malicious miners